U.S. Open, New York, U.S.A. August 25, 1986; 128 Draw – $1,400,000; Surface – Hard

 Third round: Bill Halls

 Henri Leconte could face two teenage Americans and future stars within one weeks.
 The Frenchman had beaten Andre Agassi in the first round, and could have met Michael Chang in the round 3, if Chang had defeated Nduka Odizor, to whom lost in five sets.
 Leconte dismissed Odizor 6-7(3), 6-2, 6-1, 6-2 advancing to the last 16 in the US Open for the third year running.John McEnroe almost self-destructed Saturday but somehow managed to keep his troubled psyche afloat long enough to move into the round of 16 at the U.S. Open Tennis Championships.
 Just a hairbreadth away from being defaulted for abusive language by Australian chair umpire Richard Ings, the four-time U.S. Open champion managed to rally for a 6-4, 5-7, 6-7(3), 6-4, 6-3 victory over Slobodan Zivojinovic of Yugoslavia in a marathon third-round match.
 McEnroe, seeded eighth, was leading 6-4, 5:3 and serving for the 2nd set when the trouble began.
-With the score tied at 30/30, McEnroe complained that a Zivojinovic shot, during a rally on a point lost by McEnroe, was long but had not been called out.
+After wasted second set point, McEnroe complained that a Zivojinovic shot was long but had not been called out.
 Zivojinovic broke McEnroe’s serve in that game to cut the lead to 4:5.
 At the changeover, McEnroe complained about the call and was warned by Ings for using abusive language.
 McEnroe continued to use profane language and was assessed a point penalty by the umpire.
 Zivojinovic led 15/0 before he served a point in the 10th game.
 He held serve and broke McEnroe in the 11th game to lead 6:5.
 McEnroe continued to argue with Ings during the changeover and was assessed a game penalty, giving Zivojinovic the set, 7-5.
 The game penalty was assessed after McEnroe screamed an obscenity at a CBS-TV worker who was aiming a directional microphone at McEnroe.
 Tennis rules specify that a player is warned for abusive language before being assessed a point penalty.
 The next penalty costs a game.
 A third penalty would have awarded the match to Zivojinovic.
 “I thought at least one of the two shots (during the rally) was out,” McEnroe said later.
 “It cost me dearly.
 I lost my mind.
 I lost my momentum.
 I lost my concentration.”
 Two-time defending champion Ivan Lendl easily advanced to the round of 16 with a 6-1, 6-1, 6-2 victory over Jim Pugh.
 It was your typical Ramesh Krishnan serve.
 The ball moved off the little guy’s racquet with the pace of a taxi fighting rush-hour traffic in Manhattan.
 Chakko Kuruvila, a Times of India reporter, said it best.
 He once wrote that Krishnan’s serve, “couldn’t waft the steam off curry.”
 Johan Kriek, who fell to the munchkin from Madras 6-3, 6-4, 6-3, was thinking along similar lines Sunday when he deposited Krishnan’s snail of a serve into the net.
 “This guy has got to have the worst serve,” he muttered.
 Kriek could very well be right.
 What he forgot to say was that Krishnan’s game also has to be one of the most aesthetically pleasing.
 In short – no pun intended – Krishnan is a sweat-stained artist.
 At 5-foot-7, he could be used to measure the height of the net.
 “My serve isn’t very hard,” Krishnan admitted.
 “I’m not going to hit many aces, but it doesn’t fall short.”Stefan Edberg won more convincingly, crushing Kelly Evernden 6-2, 6-1, 6-4 to reach the round of 16 on a humid, overcast afternoon, during which form held once again and the buzzing around the grounds was more the result of McEnroe’s fines than the tennis.
 All eight seeded men in the top half of the draw reached the round of 16.
 Only in the bottom half have there been upsets.
 Edberg’s compatriot and potential semifinal opponent, No. 3 Mats Wilander blasted Libor Pimek 6-2, 6-0, 6-1.
 “I’m playing very good tennis right now; everything is working quite well,” Edberg said.
 “Today was the easiest match I’ve had so far, but I’m playing about as well as I can.”
 Fourth-seeded Boris Becker sprained his right ankle but went on to beat Britain’s Andrew Castle, a former Wichita State University player, 6-4, 5-7, 6-2, 7-5.
 Trainer Todd Snyder, who taped Becker’s ankle early in the 3rd set, described the injury as a minor sprain.
 “There might be a little swelling, but that’s about all,” he said.
 Jimmy Connors coasted into the fourth round winning easily third match in a row, this time eliminating Jim Grabb 6-3, 6-2, 6-4.
 No. 9 Andres Gomez of Ecuador rallied to beat Thomas Muster of Austria 1-6, 6-7(12), 6-3, 6-3, 6-3, Brad Gilbert, the 13th seed, edged Guy Forget of France, 6-4, 6-7(5), 7-5, 6-4, and No. 16 Anders Jarryd of Sweden beat Israeli Amos Mansdorf, 6-3, 6-2, 6-2.

 Fourth round: Lisa Dillman